Liberatii/documentation/_sources/migration/database_migration/index.rst.txt

 Please note, however, that when deploying the managed application, you should replace "lgw" with the IP address of the deployed virtual machine.

-There is a tutorial in Jupiter notebook available at `MigrationHR.ipynb </documentation/tutorial/MigrationHR.ipynb>`_
+There is a tutorial in Jupyter notebook available at `MigrationHR.ipynb </documentation/tutorial/MigrationHR.ipynb>`_

 .. note::